-The price of our stock may be volatile, and you could lose all or part of your investment.
+The trading price of our stock is volatile, and you could lose all or part of your investment if you purchase our stock.

-The trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
+Similar to trading price of stock of other biopharmaceutical companies, the trading price of our common stock is highly volatile and is subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report, these factors include:

-- the commencement, enrollment or results of our ongoing and planned Non-IND, IRB-Approved Clinical Studies, or any future Non-IND, IRB-Approved Clinical Studies or Clinical Trials we may conduct, or changes in the development status of our AXA Candidates; - any delay in our regulatory filings for our AXA Candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings; - adverse results from or delays in Non-IND, IRB-Approved Clinical Studies or Clinical Trials of our AXA Candidates, including as a result of clinical holds, safety events, enrollment or study or trial protocol amendments; - our decision to initiate a Non-IND, IRB-Approved Clinical Studies or Clinical Trial, not to initiate a Non-IND, IRB-Approved Clinical Study or Clinical Trial or to terminate an existing Non-IND, IRB-Approved Clinical Study or Clinical Trial; - adverse regulatory decisions, including the FDA's disagreeing with our interpretation and application of applicable rules and regulations and any government actions that may arise from such disagreement and our failure to receive regulatory approval of our AXA Candidates for therapeutic indications or to proceed on alternate regulatory pathways to market for our AXA Candidates; - changes in laws or regulations applicable to our products, including, but not limited to, Clinical Trial requirements for approvals of drugs or marketing of non-drug products; - adverse developments concerning our manufacturers; - our inability to obtain adequate product supply for any approved product or inability to do so at acceptable prices; - our inability to establish collaborations, if needed; - our failure to commercialize our AXA Candidates; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of our AXA Candidates;
+- the commencement, enrollment or results of our ongoing and planned Non-IND, IRB-Approved Clinical Studies, or any future Non-IND, IRB-Approved Clinical Studies or Clinical Trials we may conduct, or changes in the development status of our AXA Candidates; - any delay in our regulatory filings for our AXA Candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings; - adverse results from or delays in Non-IND, IRB-Approved Clinical Studies or Clinical Trials of our AXA Candidates, including as a result of clinical holds, safety events, enrollment or study or trial protocol amendments; - our decision to initiate a Non-IND, IRB-Approved Clinical Studies or Clinical Trial, not to initiate a Non-IND, IRB-Approved Clinical Study or Clinical Trial or to terminate an existing Non-IND, IRB-Approved Clinical Study or Clinical Trial, or being required to do so by any regulatory authority;

-- introduction of new products or services by our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - the size and growth of our initial target markets; - actual or anticipated variations in quarterly or annual operating results; - our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - trading volume of our common stock; - · adoption of new accounting standards; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - general political and economic conditions; and - other events or factors, many of which are beyond our control.
+- adverse regulatory decisions, including the FDA's disagreeing with our interpretation and application of applicable rules and regulations and any government actions that may arise from such disagreement and our failure to receive regulatory approval of our AXA Candidates for therapeutic indications or to proceed on alternate regulatory pathways to market for our AXA Candidates; - changes in laws or regulations applicable to our products, including, but not limited to, Clinical Trial requirements for approvals of drugs or marketing of non-drug products; - · adverse developments concerning our manufacturers; - our inability to obtain adequate product supply for any approved product or inability to do so at acceptable prices; - · our inability to establish collaborations, if needed; - our failure to commercialize our AXA Candidates; - · additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of our AXA Candidates; - introduction of new products or services by our competitors; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us or our competitors; - our ability to effectively manage our growth; - the size and growth of our initial target markets; - actual or anticipated variations in quarterly or annual operating results; - · our cash position; - our failure to meet the estimates and projections of the investment community or that we may otherwise provide to the public; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - changes in the market valuations of similar companies; - · overall performance of the equity markets; - sales of our common stock by us or our stockholders in the future; - · trading volume of our common stock; - · adoption of new accounting standards; - ineffectiveness of our internal controls; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - · general political and economic conditions; and - · other events or factors, many of which are beyond our control.